 - We expand and contract as needed so our clients don't have to worry about needless overhead.
 (By the way, we don't have legal pads or water bottles with the firm name on them.
 If your outside counsel does, you are paying for it!)

 - We are equal opportunity lawyers.
-We represent both the plaintiff and defendant side (ahem, not at the same time).
+We represent both the plaintiff and defendant side (nope - sorry, not at the same time).

-- We ask a single question at every turn, “Do we need to do that?”
+- We ask a single question at every turn, “How does doing that help achieve the client's goals?”

 - We never utter the 8 dreaded words, “Because that’s how it’s always been done before.”

 The cases I handle at Valorem are the same as when I was in BigLaw, I just litigate differently now.
-I still represent clients in complex commercial litigation in federal and state courts around the country, and in arbitration and mediation.
-The more complicated the contract, fraud or dispute, the more I like it.
+I represent clients in civil litigation in federal and state courts around the country, and in arbitration and mediation.
+The more complicated the contract, fraud, legal malpractice action or general dispute, the more I like it.
 I also created our Second Opinions practice for clients facing pivotal issues in litigation that warrant an objective second opinion for a flat fee.

 Married and the mother of three boys, I have ample opportunities to hone my negotiation skills at home.
 Unclear who has the better track record of winning.
 (Check back in 10 years).